-The Cold-Blooded Murder of Laci Peterson: Why the Grisly Crime Still Captivates—and Disturbs - E!
+Why the Grisly Murder of Laci Peterson Is Still So Haunting - E!
 Online

 "That's the way he's been," Scott's half-sister Anne Bird (who was promoting a book she had written about the case) told CBS News' Julie Chen after Scott was sentenced to death.
 "Even during the search for Laci.
 He was completely emotionless, could have cared less.
 And that's been really hard to deal with.
 He's a sociopath, and a sociopath does not have a conscience, which is a really hard fact to understand."

-After Scott was resentenced, Bird said during a public Dec.
-9 Zoom call with attorney Gloria Allred, "While I do not agree with the death penalty, justice has been served and just punishment is in place and should stand.
+After Scott was re-sentenced in 2021, Bird said during a public Zoom call with attorney Gloria Allred, "While I do not agree with the death penalty, justice has been served and just punishment is in place and should stand.
 Scott should remain in prison for the rest of his life and there is no excuse for murder.
 I stand by my comments, both past and present.
 I hope that someday, all who are attached to this heartbreaking and horrific history can find some peace."

-Scott and Laci met in 1995 in San Luis Obispo, Calif., when they were students at Cal Poly.
+Scott and Laci met in 1995 when they were students at Cal Poly San Luis Obispo.
 She first saw him while eating at the restaurant where he was working as a waiter and passed him her phone number.
 They married on Aug.
 9, 1997.
 They ran a hamburger joint for a couple of years before selling the place and moving north to Laci's hometown of Modesto, where they planned to start a family.

-Within two weeks of Laci's disappearance came the reports that Scott had been having an affair, and that he had taken out a $250,000 life insurance policy on his wife.
-Peterson called the reports "a bunch of lies," explaining that he and Laci each carried the same amount of life insurance.
+Within two weeks of Laci's disappearance came the allegations that Scott had been having an affair, and that he had taken out a $250,000 life insurance policy on his wife.
+He called the reports "a bunch of lies," explaining that he and Laci each carried the same amount of life insurance.

 Then, on Jan.
-24, 2003, 27-year-old Amber Frey, a single mother, came forward to say she'd had a recent affair with Scott, and that when they met on Nov.
+24, 2003, 27-year-old single mom Amber Frey came forward to say she'd recently had an affair Scott—and that when they met on Nov.
 20, 2002, he told her he was unmarried.
 Days before Laci disappeared, she said, he told her he was actually a widower.
 Frey said she contacted police on Dec.
-30 after she saw her lover on TV.
+30 after she saw her lover on the news.

-With every network angling for a piece of the story, Scott picked ABC News' Diane Sawyer to sit down with, tearfully claiming that the affair had been "inappropriate," but that he had confessed to Laci, they had put it behind them and he had nothing to do with her disappearance.
+With every network angling for a piece of the story, Scott picked ABC News' Diane Sawyer to sit down with, tearfully admitting that the affair had been "inappropriate," but that he had confessed to Laci, they had put it behind them and he had nothing to do with her disappearance.
 Scott's family joined him for the second half of Good Morning America's two-part exclusive.
-(A claim to Sawyer that Frey was his only indiscretion would come back to haunt him, as would his claim he told police about Frey voluntarily.)
+(Telling Sawyer that Frey was his only indiscretion would come back to haunt him, as would his claim that he voluntarily told police about Frey.)

 Another candlelight vigil was held on Feb.
 10, 2003—Laci's due date—in the park where she was supposed to have gone to walk the dog.

 A little more than a month later, on April 13, 2003, the remains of a male fetus were found at the shore of San Francisco Bay in south Richmond.
-The next day, a woman walking her dog came across a portion of a woman's body lodged in the rocks at Point Isabel Regional Shoreline, about a mile south of where the unborn baby washed up.
+The next day, a woman walking her dog came across a portion of a woman's body lodged in the rocks at Point Isabel Regional Shoreline, about a mile south of where the unborn baby surfaced.

-On April 18, the same day California Attorney General Bill Lockyer confirmed that the bodies belonged to Laci and Conner Peterson, Scott was arrested and charged with two counts of murder.
-Picked up about 30 miles away from the Mexican border, he was sporting a goatee, his dark hair was dyed a reddish-blond color and he had $10,000 in cash on him.
+On April 18, the same day California Attorney General Bill Lockyer confirmed that the bodies belonged to Laci and Conner, Scott was arrested and charged with two counts of murder.
+He was picked up in Southern California about 30 miles away from the Mexican border, sporting a goatee, his dark hair dyed reddish-blond and with $10,000 cash in his possession.

 And though he certainly hadn't been free of suspicion before, overnight Scott Peterson became a downright pariah.

-He pleaded not guilty to two counts of capital murder and hired high-powered defense attorney Mark Geragos, famous for representing clients such as Michael Jackson and Winona Ryder.
+He pleaded not guilty to two counts of capital murder and hired celebrity attorney Mark Geragos, famous for representing high-profile clients such as Michael Jackson and Winona Ryder.

 Geragos publicly called for witnesses who could help prove his client's innocence to come forward.
 Later the attorney floated the possibility that Laci had been abducted by a satanic cult and he talked about a female witness who supposedly had important information about the case.
 Cult or not, "it's clear she was abducted—that's the only thing that makes sense," Geragos told Vanity Fair that August.
 "It's only a matter of time forensically and we'll find out who did it."

-The trial wouldn't start until 2004, leaving plenty of time for the twisted story of Laci's death to grow ever more upsetting, with the resurgent tabloids and cable news networks—knowing exactly what readers and viewers wanted thanks to the days of wall-to-wall coverage of the Menendez brothers and O.J.
-Simpson's murder trial, as well as the disappearances of JonBenét Ramsey and Chandra Levy (who was also from Modesto)—moving in for the overkill.
+Scott's murder trial didn't start until 2004, leaving plenty of time for the story around Laci's death to grow ever more unsettling, with the resurgent tabloids and cable news—knowing exactly what readers and viewers wanted thanks to the days of wall-to-wall coverage of the Menendez brothers and O.J.
+Simpson's murder trial, as well as the death of JonBenét Ramsey and the 2001 disappearance of Chandra Levy (who was also from Modesto)—moving in for the kill.

 Once he was arrested, Scott was pretty much immediately cast as the cold-blooded killer—a picture at odds with what most friends and family had thought of him.